|Lawrence Gulley of Excel, Ala.|

 March 11, 1931 – International media titan Keith Rupert Murdoch was born on a farm outside Melbourne, Australia.

 March 11, 1932 - An indictment charging second degree murder was returned on this Friday afternoon by the Escambia County Grand Jury against Joe White of Brewton, who had been held without bond since the March 3 death of Ed Morris, Boston Red Sox pitcher, from knife wounds received during a fight at a fish fry in Brewton.
 White was charged in the indictment with killing Morris by cutting him with a knife and the grand jury returned the charge after being in regular session since Mon., March 7.

 March 11, 1941 - Lewis Crook, 58, native of Evergreen, Ala. and one of the organizers of the First National Bank of Evergreen, passed away in Evergreen on this Tuesday morning following a brief illness.
 Crook played an active part in the organization of the First National Bank in the year 1905, at which time he was chosen cashier.
 He served in that capacity until the year 1915 when he was made president.
 In 1920, he severed connection with the bank to enter the lumber business with Mr. L.D.
 King and remained in that field until his death.

-March 11, 1941 - News reached Monroeville, Ala. early on this Tuesday of the sudden death of J.W.
-Ferrell following a heart attack.
+March 11, 1941 - News reached Monroeville, Ala. early on this Tuesday of the sudden death of John William Ferrell following a heart attack.
 He was a prominent merchant and planter of the Palmer’s Crossing neighborhood.
 Ferrell, who was born on June 29, 1873, died at the age of 67 on March 10, 1941.
 He is buried in the Mount Pleasant Methodist Church Cemetery at Eliska.